Becoming an ally to Indigenous people

 1 .
 Start with your own research.

-Research is less about becoming knowledgeable and more about approaching relationship-building with a good mindset.
-It will help you understand your unconscious biases and cultivate the openness you’ll need to act respectfully.
+When we say research, we're talking less about becoming knowledgeable and more about approaching relationship-building with a good mindset.
+It can help you understand your unconscious biases and cultivate the openness and humility so that you can act respectfully.
 See our resource list below to get started.

 2. Develop a “learning attitude”